Check the $60 tier, resale fee, and full trip budget together.

 For fans, the practical takeaway is:

-- prices may change across phases or inventory reviews
+- prices may change across sales phases or availability reviews

 - high-demand matches can cost more